Term Sheet

 Special features in the German legal area

-In the German legal context, particular attention must be paid to: 1. company law: term sheets must be compatible with the provisions of German company law, especially in the case of GmbHs.
+1. company law: term sheets must be compatible with the provisions of German company law, particularly in the case of GmbHs.

 2. notarization: Certain agreements, such as the transfer of GmbH shares, require notarization.

-3. Employee rights: vesting provisions must be compatible with German employment law.
+3. Employee rights: Vesting provisions must be compatible with German employment law.

 4. Tax aspects: The tax implications of certain structures should be considered at an early stage.